 }

-Not Only Speed but ergonomics
+Not Only Speed but ergonomics #

-These customizations help with removing uncomfortable keys you need to press.
+These customization help with removing uncomfortable keys you need to press.
 The benefits are immediate - less strain on your fingers and wrists due to reduced movement, and a mind unburdened from managing mundane tasks like locating the Terminal window.